OSInside/kiwi/doc/source/container_builder.rst

 .. topic:: Abstract

-   Users building images with KIWI face problems if they want to build as non root user or can't install KIWI on their system due to inappropriate build host requirements or project policies.
+   Users building images with KIWI face problems if they want to build an image matching one of the following criteria:

+   * build should happen as non root user.

+   * build should happen on a host system distribution for which no KIWI packages exists.

+   * build happens on an incompatible host system distribution compared to the target image distribution.
+For example the host system rpm database is incompatible with the image rpm database and a dump/reload cycle is not possible between the two versions.
+Ideally the host system distribution is the same as the target image distribution.

-   This document describes how to perform the build process in a Docker container using the Dice containment build system written for KIWI.
+   This document describes how to perform the build process in a Docker container using the Dice containment build system written for KIWI in order to address the issues listed above.

    The changes on the machine to become a build host will be reduced to the requirements of Dice and Docker.